Bowel Cancer Testing

 During a colonoscopy if your gastroenterologist detects abnormal cell growths called ‘polyps’, he/she will remove them.
 Bowel polyps are often benign, however they can eventually become malignant.

 Bowel cancer is hereditary and can also develop as a result of many lifestyle factors.
-Regular testing for bowel cancer is vital to your overall health – not just for aging adults, but for people of all ages.
+Regular testing is vital to your overall health – not just for aging adults, but for people of all ages.

 Bowel cancer prevention is important and the risk of bowel cancer is greater for people who: